joshloyal/old-joshloyal.github.io/README.md

 # website
-Content for my Personal Website
+Content for my Personal Website.
+The blog section was migrated from jekyll to hugo using blogdown.
+The repo can be found [here](https://github.com/joshloyal/hugo-blog).

 To update the repo
 1. Update submodules